 Injecting the heart with a hydrogel could prevent heart failure after a heart attack, according to research.

-Researchers mixed protein inhibitors into a form of gelatin and injected the gel into the hearts of adult pigs following a heart attack.
+Researchers mixed protein inhibitors into a form of gelatine and injected the gel into the hearts of adult pigs following a heart attack.
 The gel dissolved into the injured heart tissue, slowly releasing the inhibitors, and reduced heart failure in the animals.

 By targeting only the tissue needing treatment and releasing the drug in a slow, consistent manner, researchers claim the hydrogel approach may be more effective and cause fewer side effects than current heart failure medications.